thoxsun/GaBEG/README.md

 The modules directly include documentation on necessary input data to load, package dependencies, functionality, structure, parameters, and generated tables and plots.

-Note:
+## Note:

-• The GaBEG modules are a prototype written for the evaluation of the results in my Master Thesis (Link will follow).
+-  The GaBEG modules are a prototype written for the evaluation of the results in my Master Thesis (Link will follow).
 For a detailed explanation on evaluation and the description of methods applied to the data, have a look at the thesis.
 All main graphs can be found there as well.

-• The modules might be updated in the future.
+-  The modules might be updated in the future.
 For now, they remain a prototype and still need adjustment for generalization to any cluster.
 Moreover, documentation of some modules is sparse.

-• Nonetheless, I hope that this modules (including KDE-based cluster member selection, interpolations, beautiful plots and more) will serve well as a basis and source for future evaluation of Gaia data.
+-  Nonetheless, I hope that this modules (including KDE-based cluster member selection, interpolations, beautiful plots, and more...) will serve well as a basis and source for future evaluation of Gaia data.